fscorrupt/awesome-stars/README.md

 ## Python

+- [danielgatis/rembg](https://github.com/danielgatis/rembg) - Rembg is a tool to remove images background
 - [spotify2tidal/spotify_to_tidal](https://github.com/spotify2tidal/spotify_to_tidal) - A command line tool for importing your Spotify playlists into Tidal
 - [feizc/FluxMusic](https://github.com/feizc/FluxMusic) - Text-to-Music Generation with Rectified Flow Transformers
 - [mozilla/fx-private-relay](https://github.com/mozilla/fx-private-relay) - Keep your email safe from hackers and trackers.
 Make an email alias with 1 click, and keep your address to yourself.